 “Liquidity” simply refers to ease of acquisition or disposition.
 Marketable securities that are traded in high volume tend to be the most liquid, or easy to buy and/or sell without creating wild fluctuations in price.
 Cash is widely considered to be the most liquid asset due to the ease with which it can be converted into other assets.
-Other liquid investments include many publicly traded stocks, as well as some exchange-traded funds (ETFs), and on-the-run government bonds (treasurys).
+Other liquid investments include many publicly-traded stocks, as well as some exchange-traded funds (ETFs), and on-the-run government bonds (treasury bonds).
 These types of investments are heavily regulated and homogeneous due to their status as publicly traded securities.

 Benefits of Liquidity